dirgapeter/docker-helm/README.md

 # docker-helm

-Docker image containing kubernetes helm and git.
+Docker image containing kubernetes helm, git and ssh.

 The image is based on alpine.

-Usage: `docker run linkyard/docker-helm`
+Usage: `docker run dirgapeter/docker-helm`